 The first version of the CMMI was released in 2002 and built upon the Capability Maturity Model (CMM), which was developed from 1987 to 1997.
 In 2002, version 1.1 was released, in 2006 version 1.2 was released, and in 2010 version 1.3 was released.
 Version 2.0 launched in 2018 with some notable changes that make the model more accessible and effective for businesses in any industry.

 The CMMI is administered by the CMMI Institute, which was bought by ISACA in 2016.
 (Today known only by its acronym, ISACA was formerly known as the Information Systems Audit and Control Association.
 ISACA also owns the COBIT framework and a variety of certifications.)

 Understanding How CMMI is Applied by Businesses

 Organizations that want to better understand how their practices compare to CMMI best practices and want to implement CMMI practices often start with an appraisal.
-Generally, a business decides to be appraised to:
+Generally, a business decides to be appraised for one or more reasons, including to:

-- Share information with customers or suppliers about how the organization compares to CMMI best practices; and/or
+- Share information with customers or suppliers about how the organization compares to CMMI best practices

-- Helps organizations with the development of an improvement strategy that prioritizes key issues;
+- Helping your organization with the development of an improvement strategy that prioritizes key issues

-- Showcases the soundness of organizational processes by having results available in the Published Appraisal Results site; and
+- Showcasing the soundness of organizational processes by having results available in the Published Appraisal Results site

-- Provides the organization with a CMMI maturity level.
+- Providing the organization with a CMMI maturity level

 Any appraisals using the CMMI model must comply with the requirements in the Appraisal Requirements for CMMI (ARC) document.
 The official appraisal method used by the CMMI Institute is known as the Standard CMMI Appraisal Method for Process Improvement (SCAMPI).
 Within this approved method, there are three classes of appraisal methods: